-The Blurred Lines Lawsuit's Effect on Songwriters and the Music Industry
+The Blurred Lines Lawsuit and How It Might Impact Songwriters and the Music Industry

 DJ, producer and musician Questlove had this to say about the verdict: